AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/react/custom-component.md

     ![Create Custom Component defintion](assets/custom-component/aem-custom-component-definition.png)

-    `jcr:primaryType="cq:Component"` - identifies that this node will be an AEM component.
+    `jcr:primaryType="cq:Component"` - identifies that this node is an AEM component.

-    `jcr:title` is the value that will be displayed to Content Authors and the `componentGroup` determines the grouping of components in the authoring UI.
+    `jcr:title` is the value that is displayed to Content Authors and the `componentGroup` determines the grouping of components in the authoring UI.

 4. Beneath the `custom-component` folder, create another folder named `_cq_dialog`.
 5. Beneath the `_cq_dialog` folder create a new file named `.content.xml` and populate it with the following: